 Bowden sent an assistant, Bob Harbison, to watch one of Sanders' high school games at North Fort Meyers.
 Sanders during his senior season was playing both quarterback and defensive back.
 Harbison decided to watch one of Sanders high school basketball games to get more of a grasp on his athleticism.

-After watching Sanders manage to cut his eyebrow on the 10-foot-high rim, Harbison canceled all his other trips to North Fort Myers High.
+After watching Sanders cut his eyebrow on the 10-foot-high rim, Harbison canceled all his other trips to North Fort Myers High.

 "I don't want to draw attention to the situation down here," Harbison told Grace.
 "So I'm going to stop coming down here.
 You keep your hand on the situation.
 Maybe we'll rob Fort Knox."